tytydraco/yessleep/out/I_Found_a_Radio_Station_for_a_Town_that_Doesnt_Exist_Part_1.md

 &#x200B;

 ​The next night, I picked up 06.13 again.
 Thankfully everything seemed okay.
-Here's a recording:
+Here's a recording transcript:

 **Spencer:** "Good afternoon, everybody.
-Natasha would like to thank Daniel Sherman for the safe return of Dracula." *a sound effect of applause*
+Natasha would like to thank Daniel Sherman for the safe return of Dracula." \**a sound effect of applause plays\**

 **Teagan:** "We hope that everyone was safe during the Lights in the Fog Event."